Q: Why is this a better way to do pregnancy care?

 A: Our way of doing care provides you with long appointments (including in the evenings or on weekends) where you can truly get to know us, and we can get to know you.
 The average doctors office will allow your provider to spend a total of 45 minutes with you TOTAL throughout your entire pregnancy!
 (And that's assuming you see the same provider each time).
 Our first prenatal appointments alone are 2 hours long.
 By the time you're ready to deliver, we've gotten to know each other really well, and we've had time do develop trust, whereas in a traditional OB office, you have NO IDEA who will actually be on call the day you have your baby!

 Q: How do I afford this?

 A: A home birth represents a substantial investment, for sure.
-To make this more affordable, we offer payment plans, so you can stretch your payments out over as many as 15 months.
-This helps keep most of our clients paying $500 or so per month.
-While this is still a lot, it is certainly more affordable than paying the entire amount up front!
+To make this more affordable, we offer payment plans, so you can stretch your payments out over time.
+We also offer a sliding-scale fee schedule for military families!